Iowa announces 146 new COVID-19 cases, pushing state total past 2,000

 The Iowa Department of Public Health said Thursday it has been notified of 146 additional positive cases of COVID-19, the disease caused by coronavirus, for a total of at least 2,141 positive cases in the state.

-An additional seven deaths were also reported, adults between 61 and 80 years old from Allamakee, Polk and Linn Counties, adults 81 and older from Polk and Tama Counties , adult between 41 and 60 from Louisa County and an adult between 18 and 40 from Polk County.
+An additional seven deaths were also reported, adults between 61 and 80 years old from Allamakee, Polk and Linn Counties, adults 81 and older from Polk and Tama Counties, an adult between 41 and 60 from Louisa County and an adult between 18 and 40 from Polk County.

 There are 175 Iowans hospitalized by the disease and 987 Iowans have recovered, the department said.